TodePond/TodePondDotCom/wikiblogarden/blending/here/readme.md

 ## The build

 So then I spent years and years building it.
 I built three prototypes.
 The first one was very dodgy and barely worked.
-I made all the wrong choices in it, but it was enough to build a short video about it[^cells].
+I made all the wrong choices, but it was enough to build a short video about it[^cells].

-Then I built another version, swearing to myself that I wouldn't make the same mistakes.
-Then I made the same mistakes.
+Then I built another version, swearing to myself that I wouldn't make the same mistakes again.
+Then I made the same mistakes again.

-Then I built another version, swearing to myself that I wouldn't make the same mistakes.
-Then I didn't make the same mistakes, and ended up making some unconventional decisions to make it work[^nothing].
+Then I built another version, swearing to myself that I wouldn't make the same mistakes again.
+Then I didn't make the same mistakes again, and I ended up taking some unconventional decisions to make it work[^nothing].

-And it stuck around and I roughed out its edges[^spell].
-And people asked me to talk about it[^foc][^cc][^live].
+And it stuck around and I roughed out its edges[^spell] and people asked me to talk about it[^foc][^cc][^live].

 Wait.

 <br>